-If any of the following conditions occur, the supplemental air bag system needs servicing and your vehicle should be taken to an authorized NISSAN dealer:
+If any of the following conditions occur, the supplemental air bag and pre-tensioner seat belt systems need servicing and your vehicle should be taken to an authorized NISSAN dealer:

 - The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.